Cubs vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Guerrero has collected 117 hits with 24 doubles, 18 home runs and 45 walks.
-He has driven in 69 runs with four stolen bases.
+- Guerrero has put up 118 hits with 24 doubles, 18 home runs and 45 walks.
+He has driven in 70 runs with four stolen bases.

 Guerrero Recent Games